FLO-2DKaren/FLO-2D-Docs/source/flo-2d_plugin/user_manual/toolbar/flo-2d-import-export/Export swmm.rst

 .. image:: ../../img/Import-Data-Files/exportswmm001.png

-The swmm.inp file and the swmm.ini file are exported to the export folder.
+The swmm.inp file and the swmm.ini file are exported to the folder.